 - resilient / impervious to rejection

 A sales leader that is lucky enough to know that these traits are important, is half way to building a high performance sales force.
 The other half of the challenge is being able to select people with these traits.
 No easy task.
-For more on this see Sales Interview Questions and Potential vs. Proof in Sales Hiring.
+For more on this see Sales Interview Questions and 10 Ways to Motivate Your Sales Team to Crush Their Numbers.

 To your success!